squid-cache/squid-cache.github.io/SquidFaq/OperatingSquid.rst

 Server: Squid/1.1.14
 }}}

+== How can i purge multiple objects from my cache? ==

+It's not possible; you have to purte the objects one by one by URL.
+This is because squid doesn't keep in memory the URL of every object it stores, but only a compact representation of it (a hash).
+Finding the hash given the URL is easy, the other way around is not possible.

+Purging by wildcard, by domain etc. are unfortunately not possible at this time.

 == Using ICMP to Measure the Network ==

 As of version 1.1.9, Squid is able to utilize ICMP Round-Trip-Time (RTT)